Car Insurance and Vehicle Registration: Requirements by State

 • Enable auto-pay: Set up automatic payments for your insurance premium to prevent accidental cancellation due to a missed payment.

-• Review annually: Check your coverage limits at renewal to make sure they still meet your state's current minimums — requirements can change.
+• Review annually: Check your coverage limits at renewal to make sure they still meet your state's current minimums — requirements have been actively changing across many states since 2025.

-• Store digital proof: Keep your insurance card saved in your phone's wallet app so you always have proof on hand at the DMV or during traffic stops.
+• Store digital proof: Keep your insurance card saved in your phone's wallet app.
+Digital proof of insurance is accepted in 49 states plus D.C., making it easy to have documentation on hand at the DMV or during traffic stops.

 • Act fast on lapses: If your coverage does lapse, contact your insurer immediately.
 A same-day reinstatement may prevent a DMV notification from triggering a suspension.